 Do I need to re-sync mid-year NWEA results with Liftoff?

 The shifting of rockets also may affect the number of galaxy stars earned.
 The hope is that the students actually perform better during their mid-year NWEA testing and will be rewarded with more stars than they had before the resync, but in the case of a student that may have experienced learning loss or regression, there is a potential for the student to lose galaxy stars.
+If the number of Galaxy Stars earned is affected, then the student Alien Rank may also change.

 Since re-syncing does result in the shifting of the student's rockets, some schools may prefer to not re-sync mid-year and would like to continue to allow students to work through their Liftoff Galaxies.

 For schools that would like to re-sync their NWEA scores mid-year, please see our help article below for more information.
-Admins can also contact our Technical Support Team for help by sending an email to [email protected].
+Admins can also contact our Technical Support Team for help by sending an email to support@progresslearning.com.